alanzanattadev/molecule-landing/docs/getting-started-console.md

 ----------------

 Molecule allows you to select which source you want to display in the Console.
-Bellow the Console button you'll find a list of source providing messages to the console.
+Below the Console button you'll find a list of source providing messages to the console.
 You can check the checkbox next to them to enable or disable the sources.

 **Info**: for now, the only source supported by Molecule is Molecule itself.
 This